 Various Relevant Properties

 Various other detailed properties of optical windows may be relevant for applications.
-Some examples for such properties:
+Some examples of such properties:

 - cost and ease of procurement